monal-im/monal-im.org/content/post/00005-Push on iOS.md

 **This way Monal avoids all of the pitfalls depicted below!**

-# Some more details about iOS push and XMPP
+# Diving deeper: Some more details about iOS push and XMPP
 The following explanations and thoughts are a bit more technical and require some understanding of the XMPP protocol and it's inner workings.

 ## Push server implementations and iOS time limits

 Pushes of all types (see above) can only wake up the iOS app for 30 seconds.
-In most cases that's more than enough to connect to the xmpp server and retrieve pending stanzas (if using the entitlement mentioned above and XEP-0198, it is even possible to get pushes for iq stanzas etc., thus behaving like being permanently connected while still sleeping most of the time because of CSI).
+But in most cases that's more than enough to connect to the xmpp server and retrieve pending stanzas (if using the entitlement mentioned above and XEP-0198, it is even possible to get pushes for iq stanzas etc., thus behaving like being permanently connected while still sleeping most of the time because of CSI).
 Even if the 30 seconds don't suffice, the client can disconnect and both, Prosody and eJabberd, will send another push if there are still unacked stanzas in the XEP-0198 queue.
 This will give the app another 30 seconds.
 Even longer catchups lasting for > 5 minutes can be done completely in the background this way (observed in the wild with Monal stable).

 This means that even with the 30 second time limit in place, it usually is possible to do a longer lasting catchup completely in the background, effectively extending the time limit to several minutes.
+This obviously only holds, if you use the `com.apple.developer.usernotifications.filtering` entitlement and connect directly to the xmpp server and is hardly possible if you try to transport stanzas through the push sent through Apple (see below).

 ## Pitfalls: Transporting (encrypted) xmpp message stanzas through push (out of band)